 Communication between staff and families helps to create a partnership that keeps patients safe.
-Sharing your observations and concerns with your child's healthcare team enables us to provide him with the best — and safest — care possible.
-Always trust your instincts: you know your child best, so let us know if you see any changes.
+Sharing your observations and concerns with your child's healthcare team enables us to provide your child with the best — and safest — care possible.
+Always trust your instincts: You know your child best, so let us know if you see any changes.
 Your observations make a difference.

 Participating in your child’s care